open/close all folders

 - EDI vs. Cortana

-- Grunkle Stan vs. Mr. Krabs: Old characters
+- Grunkle Stan vs. Mr. Krabs: Old, greedy cartoon characters

-- Laurel and Hardy vs. Thomson and Thompson: Early 20th-century duos.
+- Laurel and Hardy vs. Thomson and Thompson: Bowler hat wearing duos.

 - The Rocketeer vs. Sky Captain